home-assistant/home-assistant.io/source/_integrations/sensibo.markdown

 You can reset your filter check by using the button available on climate devices.

-By pressing the button you tell your device that you have either cleaned or replaced the filter.
+By pressing the button, you tell your device that you have cleaned or replaced the filter.

 ## Select Entities